Different Kinds Of Car Locks

 This is especially true if you are preoccupied with something, operating on autopilot or simply rushing your way out of your car.

-As a result, it’s surprisingly easy to leave your car keys inside, or to accidentally wear out your car locks.
+As a result, it’s surprisingly easy to leave your car keys inside or to accidentally wear out your car locks.
+Whether it’s a traditional key lock or the more advanced electronic lock, it’s helpful to understand what kind of lock your car is fitted with.

 All of this renders traditional lockpicking methods like the good old-fashioned hairpin trick less useful – nowadays, special jiggers are needed.

-Finally, the addition of transponders add an additional layer of security, making today’s car locks the most secure in history!
+Finally, the inclusion of transponders adds an additional layer of security, making today’s car locks the most secure in history!

 Child safety locks